Latest CHPNA Practice Tests

 4. Discouraging the patient from considering advance directives.

-available options, explain the potential benefits and risks, and facilit med decision-making.
-It is essential to respect the patient's autonomy re they have the necessary information to make choices aligned with t es and preferences.
+Explanation: A CHPNA plays a crucial role in educating patients about treatment choices and advance directives.
+They should provide information about available options, explain the potential benefits and risks, and facilitate informed decision-making.
+It is essential to respect the patient's autonomy and ensure they have the necessary information to make choices aligned with their values and preferences.

 4. provide accurate and honest information about the patient's prognosis and what to expect.